domogonotoso/DQN-Agent-for-CartPole-v1/README.md

 - **Experience Replay**: A replay buffer is used to store past transitions, allowing for more stable and robust training.
 - **Target Network**: A separate target network is updated less frequently (soft update) to improve stability during training.
-- **Initial Large Negative Rewards**: For example, in environments like CartPole, when the pole falls down, the agent receives a large negative reward.
-This negative feedback causes significant updates in the Q-values, helping the Q-network to quickly adjust and learn to avoid such outcomes in the future.
+- **Initial Negative Rewards**: In environments like CartPole, when the pole falls down, the episode terminates and the agent receives a reward of 0.
+This termination signal acts as a strong negative feedback, encouraging the agent to keep the pole balanced for longer.

-## Revision

-### train.py
+## 🔧 Code Improvement (train.py)
 ```python
 if episode % 10 == 0:
         print(f"Episode {episode}, Reward: {episode_reward}, Epsilon: {agent.epsilon:.3f}")